Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Back-End Development/Intorduction to Back-End/Back-End JavaScript with Node.js/Core Modules Note.md

 ## The Buffer Module
 - The ```Buffer``` module is within the global scope
 - the ```Buffer``` module is used to handle binary data.
+- Buffer is a global object that is used to represent a fixed amount of memory that can't be resized.
 - The ```Buffer``` module provides a variety of methods to handle the binary data such as ```.alloc()```, ```.toString()```, ```.from()```, and ```.concat()```.
   - The ```.alloc()``` method creates a new Buffer object with the size specified as the first parameter. ```.alloc()``` accepts three arguments:
     - Size: Required.
 The size of the buffer